kcaylee/myPortfolio/README.md

 Contact Me 📬:

 Provides easy access to connect with me through:

 Email: carstenskaylee@gmail.com

 GitHub: github.com/kcaylee

 LinkedIn: www.linkedin.com/in/kaylee-carstens-015a22237

 Navigation 🌐:

 Fully responsive navigation bar to allow easy movement between sections: Home, About Me, Skills, and Contact Me.

+Technologies Used 🛠️

+HTML: Structure and content of the website.

+CSS: Styling and layout, with a color palette inspired by soft tones of pink, mint, copper, and vanilla.

+JavaScript: Interactive features and form validation.

+Design Highlights 🎨

+Responsive Design 📱: The website is optimized for different screen sizes to ensure a seamless user experience across devices.

+Clean Typography and Layout 📝: A focus on readability and aesthetics with clear headings and structured content.

+Custom Color Palette 🎨:

+Pink: #CA8E82 ,
+Copper: #A75F37 ,
+Mint: #BAE0DA ,
+Vanilla: #F2E7DD